daormar/debasher/doc/design_doc_resident.md

   default action here, since every `resident` process is relaunched the exact same mechanical way.
 Overridable, for a module author who needs something non-standard.
-- **The default relaunches through a new installed tool, `debasher_launch_process -d <outdir> -p <process> [-t <idx>]`** (`engine/debasher_launch_process.sh`, installed in `libexec`), which calls the built-in scheduler's own `debasher_builtin_sched::_launch`.
+- **The default relaunches through an installed tool, `debasher_launch_process -d <outdir> -p <process> [-t <idx>]`** (`engine/debasher_launch_process.sh`, installed in `libexec`), which calls the built-in scheduler's own `debasher_builtin_sched::_launch`.
 The tool takes the program's output directory (not the process's) and, for an array task, the index; without `-t` it passes `NO_ARRAY_TASK`.
-Relaunching is therefore the same code path as the original launch (matches the Startup sequence subsection's "first launch and recovery are the same operation").
+Relaunching is therefore the same code path as the original launch, as "Startup sequence: `run()`"
+  requires: launching a node for the first time and relaunching it after a failure are the same operation.
 - **Why not simply re-execute `__exec__/<node>/<node>`?** That generated script does not carry the per-launch state. `BUILTIN_ARRAY_TASK_ID` is exported by `_launch` just before it starts the script, and is not among